 Car Accident Law—California Motor Vehicle Code.

 By Ehline Law Firm PC – Motor Vehicle Code 20001, states that should a driver cause or is involved in an accident, he or she must immediately stop at the scene.
 If a driver leaves the scene by driving away it is a crime.
-Especially true is in the event the occupants, of the other vehicles may have been injured, while it may seem irresponsible, it is also against the law.
-These laws are outlined in vehicle codes 20001, 20003 and in 20004.
+Especially true is in the event the occupants, of the other vehicles, may have gotten injured, while it may seem irresponsible, it is also against the law.
+These rules are outlined in vehicle codes 20001, 20003 and 20004.

 Motor Vehicle Code 21058, involves when physician’s vehicles display the insignia that indicates they are a licensed medical professional.
 This comes in when they are driving to a medical emergency call.
 Then the driver is exempt from speeding laws.

 Motor Vehicle Code 21100.3 outlines how drivers are required to obey the directions of authorized traffic control officers.

 Motor Vehicle Code 21200, applies to bicycle riders on roadways, giving them all of the same rights as motor vehicle drivers, and are also subject to the duties of drivers.
 This includes issues like riding under the influence, although some provisions may not be applicable to bicycles, the way they are to drivers.